 Meetings: POST currently meets the 2nd and 4th Wednesdays at 4 p.m.

 Eligibility: POST can have 5-7 members.
 Members must live in Town or in the 81621 or 81623 zip codes

-E. BACH Overview: Since 2010 BACH has met with Town staff, community leaders, financial and state activists in the affordable housing realm in an effort to address how best Basalt can participate in creating and providing affordable community housing.
+C. Basalt Affordable Community Housing (BACH): Since 2010 BACH has met with Town Staff, community leaders, and financial and state activists in the affordable housing realm in an effort to address how Basalt can best participate in creating and providing affordable community housing.